jboss-developer/jboss-eap-quickstarts/README.md

 ### Verify the Quickstarts Build with One Command
 -------------------------------------------------

 You can verify the quickstarts build using one command.
 However, quickstarts that have complex dependencies must be skipped.
-For example, the _jax-rs-client_ quickstart is a RESTEasy client that depends on the deployment of the _helloworld-rs_ quickstart.
+For example, the `resteasy-jaxrs-client` quickstart is a RESTEasy client that depends on the deployment of the _helloworld-rs_ quickstart.
 As noted above, the root `pom.xml` file defines a `complex-dependencies` profile to exclude these quickstarts from the root build process.

 To build the quickstarts: